yangshun/front-end-interview-handbook/contents/front-end-system-design-ui-components.md

 Internationalization (i18n) is the design and development of a product, application or document content that enables easy localization for target audiences that vary in culture, region, or language.
 Typically components shouldn't have to worry about i18n unless under few specific circumstances:

-- Component uses strings - Strings used in the component shouldn't be hardcoded to a specific language (e.g. "Prev"/"Next" in the controls of a photo gallery component).
+- **Component uses strings**: Strings used in the component shouldn't be hardcoded to a specific language (e.g. "Prev"/"Next" in the controls of a photo gallery component).
 The strings can be specified as a prop with the English version as default
-- Order of content matters - Does your component support RTL (right to left) languages like Arabic and Hebrew?
+- **Order of content matters**: Does your component support RTL (right to left) languages like Arabic and Hebrew?

 #### Multi-device support